 A few reports of machines with various malfunctions.
 It’s quite noisy on the highest setting.

-A 1,100-watt model that offers three speeds as well as pulse and single-serve functions.
-Pitcher is a whopping 72 ounces.
-Comes with two 16-ounce to-go cups with lids.
-Base is heavy and stable, and won't shake or wobble during intense blending.
-Construction quality is solid.
+High-wattage model with sturdy base that offers three speeds as well as pulse and single-serve functions.
+Comes with a 72-ounce pitcher and two 16-ounce to-go cups with lids.

-Not as many settings or bells and whistles as one would expect given the price.
+Given the price, it doesn’t have as many settings or “bells and whistles” as one would expect.

-If you want to make your own healthy beverages or you have a passion for whirling up soups, dressings, dips, and other recipes from scratch, a countertop blender is what you need.
-Choose one that can accommodate the amount of food you want to make and has the power needed to blend the types of foods you want to blend – a lower wattage blender severely limits the recipes you can make.
+If you want to make your own healthy beverages or you have a passion for whirling up soups, dressings, dips, and other recipes from scratch, a blender is what you need.
+Choose one that can accommodate the amount of food you want to make and has the power needed to blend the types of foods you want to blend, or it may limit the recipes you can make.

-You want stainless-steel blades, durable materials, and a blender that is easy to clean.
-The type of controls – push button, dial, or touchpad – are entirely up to user preference, but having a countertop blender with a number of preprogrammed settings will come in handy.
+Notable features include stainless-steel blades, durable materials, and a blender that is easy to clean.
+The type of controls—push button, dial, or touchpad—are entirely up to user preference, but having a blender with a number of preprogrammed settings will come in handy.

-A countertop blender is a must-have for anyone who enjoys smoothies, milkshakes, or frozen drinks.
+A blender is a must-have for anyone who enjoys smoothies, milkshakes, or frozen drinks.

-A conventional countertop blender is what most people think of when they think of a blender.
+A conventional blender is what most people think of when they think of a blender.